Clinical Service

 If you think you may benefit from AAC, speak with your local therapist, e.g. speech and language therapist.
 If you are not already known to a local therapist, your GP can refer you to one.

-Your therapist may then refer you to KM CAT, if they believe that your needs meet our criteria.
+Your therapist may then refer you to KM CAT, if they believe that your needs meet the NHS England criteria, or they may see you with our support.

 Information for health professionals